cakephp/docs/en/orm/behaviors.rst

     $article = $articles->find('slug', ['slug' => $value])->first();

-Limiting or renaming exposed finder methods
+Limiting or Renaming Exposed Finder Methods
 -------------------------------------------

 When creating behaviors, there may be situations where you don't want to expose